-Traumatic Brain Injuries (TBIs) are serious injuries that impact the life of the victim and the lives of the victim’s family and friends.
-TBIs can significantly impact the injured victim’s cognitive, physical, and psychological skills.
+Traumatic Brain Injuries (TBI) are serious injuries that impact the life of the victim and the lives of the victim’s family and friends.
+TBI can significantly impact the injured victim’s cognitive, physical, and psychological skills.
 The scope of the harm to the brain can be difficult to determine and is often difficult to prove in court.

 Brain injuries can frequently be deceptive, so it is important to be extra-cautious about any accident that causes a blow to the head.

-The implications of traumatic brain injuries and the legal challenges which may arise when attempting to recover compensation for the harm will be discussed herein.
+The implications of a TBI and the legal challenges which may arise when attempting to recover compensation for the harm will be discussed herein.

 The current authoritative publications on Traumatic Brain Injuries (TBIs) are essential when proving the existence of a TBI to a jury.
 It is important to educate the jurors on the extent of harm caused by a TBI.
 The following are good resources:

 The Center for Disease Control and Prevention (CDC) Reports to Congress, including:

 - Report to Congress on Traumatic Brain Injury Epidemiology and Rehabilitation: Recommendations for Addressing Critical Gaps (March 2015)